 Questions answered by the same professional

-- Make sure that the professional that did your test and helped you choose a hearing aid, will be there to help with on going service.
+- Ensure that the professional that did your test and helped you choose a hearing aid, will be there to help with ongoing service.
 Always make sure that all your adjustments are made by a licensed professional, be it a hearing instrument practitioner or audiologist

 Loss and damage insurance